Get Started with Artificial Intelligence

 AI that can adapt to changing environmental conditions have all sorts of real-world applications.
 For example, businesses need to produce and deliver products to their customers every day.
 Lots of market conditions play a role in how quickly that gets done: materials availability, manufacturing capacity, existing inventory, transportation costs, even real-time traffic.
 AI can optimize the supply chain even while conditions are changing.

 And let’s not forget robots!
 Even the modest robot floor sweeper can avoid stairs and chairs.
-On a bigger scale, assembly lines are being fitted with robots that become faster and more efficient over time.
+On a bigger scale, many assembly lines are fitted with robots that become faster and more efficient over time.
 Those same robots can adjust for changes to the production method without costly reprogramming.
 And researchers are creating rescue robots that can traverse disaster areas, such as a collapsed building.
 A robot-caterpillar that can squeeze through tiny cracks could deliver aid and hope to those trapped inside.

 In Summary